HowardMobileAppDev-Tracker/ToDo-Tracker/README.md

 ## Completed user stories

 - List the completed user stories from this unit
+	-  User can assign priorities to ToDo items (added this unit).
 - List any pending user stories / any user stories you decided to cut from the original requirements
 	- User can enable a reminder notification for a To-Do item (removed).
   	- User can view To-Do items by completed/pending/all on the Home page (removed).
-  	- User can assign priorities to ToDo items (added).

 [Add video/gif of your current application that shows build progress]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>